apostrophecms/apostrophe-documentation/docs/howtos/admin-bar.md

----
-title: Building combined menus and custom buttons with the admin bar
+# Building combined menus and custom buttons with the admin bar
-layout: tutorial
----

 ## Grouping admin bar items into dropdown menus